CDA reviews uplift work in Sector I-15

 The meeting reviewed the ongoing development works in Sector I-15, while Member Engineering gave a detailed briefing in the meeting that work in sub-sectors 1, 3 and 4 was being carried out with full pace and would be completed in the next few months.

-The Capital Development Authority is also is working on roads, sewerage, bridges, overhead tanks, underground tanks, water supply, drainage and other sectors at the same time.
+The CDA is also is working on roads, sewerage, bridges, overhead tanks, underground tanks, water supply, drainage and other sectors at the same time.
 Therefore, all development works will be completed on time.